Asheline/Vue-Jobs-Project-2024/README.md

 # Vue Jobs Project

-This Vue project is based on Traversy Media's Youtube-[tutorial](https://www.youtube.com/watch?v=VeNfHj6MhgA) The purpose of the project is to learn how to use Vue.
+This Vue project is based on Traversy Media's Youtube-[tutorial](https://www.youtube.com/watch?v=VeNfHj6MhgA).
+The purpose of the project is to learn how to use Vue.

+Vanilla CSS, HTML, JavaScript + Vue, Tailwind, Axios

 ## Recommended IDE Setup